SussexPAL/PythonCrashCourse/Scripts/object_oriented_3.md

         library.members.add(self)
         print("I have now joined the library")
 ```
-See how similar it looks.
+See how similar it looks - because it is doing the same thing, just from a different place.
 We don't need both, just one, but if you do want to include both it a good idea to have one just be a call to the other in disguise.
 This saves you work, and prevents discrepancies.
 ``` py
     # In the Student class
     def register(self, library: Library):